-I found some guidance in Katherine’s article on Epicurious.
-Buddha carried a bowl with him on his journeys and accepted food as donations, which he would eat at the end of the day.
+I found some guidance in this Epicurious article by Katherine Sacks.
+In summary, Buddha carried a bowl with him on his journeys and accepted food as donations, which he would eat at the end of the day.
 Katherine also mentioned that Buddha bowls are similar to macrobiotic (macro) bowls with whole grains and steamed or raw veggies.

-The Buddha bowl isn’t quite complete without ripe avocado, which I dressed up with toasted sesame oil, sesame seeds and flaky sea salt.
+The Buddha bowl isn’t quite complete without ripe avocado, which we’ll dress up with toasted sesame oil, sesame seeds and flaky sea salt.
 I roughly stole that idea from a delicious vegetarian platter that I ordered in Morocco this spring.
 It’s a great snack on its own, and I’m sure you’ll see that component again soon.

 Build-Your-Own Buddha Bowl